The unique Corkscrew Willow's Beauty

 sand.
 The best conditions for the Corkscrew Willow are full sunlight and

 moist soil.
-Mulch is recommended for this tree as it helps keep in the
+Mulch is recommended for this tree as it helps keep

 moisture, which maintains ideal growing conditions.